Go to the ORB (Online Resources Bank) for module information, including reading lists, module outlines,

 system on or before the deadline date, with a paper copy to the History

 Office (room 5NW.7.18) within 24 hours of the deadline.
 It is recommended that

 you familiarise yourself with the online submission process in advance of your

 first essay deadline.
-The OCS website contains a practice submission for you to
+The FASer website contains a practice submission for you to

 try which may identify any software compatibility or other problems.